-The range of laws listed above expresses in both official and practical terms a one-way normative classification in Israeli law, in favor of the majority group alone.
-This classification also reflects the conceptual duality presently existing in the attitude of Israeli law to the two ethnic groups in the State: an obvious collective approach in its attitude to the Jewish majority, compared with an individual approach in its attitude to Arab ("non-Jewish") citizens.
+The range of laws listed above expresses in both official and practical terms a oneway normative classification in Israeli law, in favor of the majority group alone.
+This

+67 See: HCJ 10532/04, Sheikh Abdalla Nimr Darwish et al v. the Minister of Religious Affairs et. al., (petition requiring the Minister of Religious Affairs to enact regulations for the preservation of the holy places of the Muslims in Israel - the petition is still pending).
+68 See: Sanctity Denied: The Destruction and Abuse of Muslim and Christian Holy Places in Israel classification also reflects the conceptual duality presently existing in the attitude of Israeli law to the two ethnic groups in the State: an obvious collective approach in its attitude to the Jewish majority, compared with an individual approach in its attitude to Arab ("non-Jewish") citizens.70 The words of Professor Ruth Gabison, on the exclusion of the Arab citizens in Israel, speak for themselves: